miron-alexandru/Alien-Onslaught/README.md

 * Refactored code in multiple modules and created two new @dataclasses to hold values for different parts of the game.
 * Created a new module 'game_modes' that manages the different game modes available in the game.
 * Implemented new power_ups, alien speed and alien bullet speed decreased.
+* New power up that is available only in the Last Bullet game mode, remaining bullets increased.